plotly/dash-sample-apps/apps/dashr-oil-and-gas-ternary/README.md

 ## dashr-oil-gas-ternary

-`dash-oil-gas-ternary` creates a dashboard for mineral composition evaluations from natural gas wells.
+`dashr-oil-gas-ternary` creates a dashboard for mineral composition evaluations from natural gas wells.
 By pairing a geographic map of well locations with ternary diagram, this app helps geologists to find out results of gas wells with relationship to formations or rock types.
 This is a demo of Dash interactive Python framework developed by [Plotly](https//plot.ly/).